purchasingtoolpak/lanyon/_posts/2017-06-10-relationship-segmentation-template.md

 If you have questions or comments please contact me through this link:
 [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact-purchasing-toolpak "Contact Purchasing Toolpak")

-Here is a list of all of the free procurement templates for weeks one through ten.
+Here is a list of all of the free procurement templates that help drive purchasing power for weeks one through ten.

 Week 1:	[sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)